ajjaic/til/networking.markdown

 # HTTP Cookies

+Cookies are primarily a way for web servers to introduce **state** into a stateless protocol like HTTP(S).
+This helps webservers to maintain state info about a client as the client requests different resources from the sesrver.

-There are a few types of cookies
+There are a few types of cookies..

 ## Session cookie
 * It's a in-memory cookie.
 Exists only as long as user navigates website.